 It was sold as a standing screen and it came with two wooden leg stands from an antique store in Virginia.
 I never even saw the piece in person before it arrived on site in California.

-This is a look of the room from a different angle.
+This is a look at the room from a different angle.
 This is a LARGE room and the TV is actually HUGE!

-The two sofas are 90 inches long and were custom made in an indoor-outdoor rich chocolate to help hide any paw prints from the couples two dogs.
+The two sofas are 90 inches long and were custom made in indoor-outdoor rich chocolate to help hide any paw prints from the couple’s two dogs.
 I had the sofas made with a full wood base to keep dust and hair from the dogs to a minimum as well.

 So there you have it.
 My solution for hiding the TV in this Formerly Formal Living Room.
 I still have loads to share from this project so stay tuned for more!

 Looking for a great fireplace screen?
 Take a look at these below Click for More